Deepdesk/deepdesk.github.io/pages/getting-started/usage.md

 });

 // Or, retrieve an existing conversation
-// by platform's conversation/thread/case identifier
+// by platform's conversation/thread/case identifier.
 await deepdeskSDK.getConversationBySessionId('123');

+// Start listening for actions from the SDK to use. deepdeskSDK.on('select-text-suggestion', suggestion => {
+    inputElement.value = suggestion.text;
+});

+deepdeskSDK.on('reset', suggestion => {
+    inputElement.value = suggestion.text;
+});

-// Mount the instance on the input element
+// Mount the instance on the input element.
-// The SDK will render the tab completion and suggestions overlay deepdeskSDK.mount(inputElement);
+// The SDK will render the tab completion and suggestions overlay.
+// And it will start listening to events. deepdeskSDK.mount(inputElement);
 ```